 A coolant recovery tank kit is supplied with the genset and must be connected per the instructions.
-Be sure the system is full of coolant, and the recovery tank filled to the COLD mark before delivery to the customer.
+Be sure the system is full of coolant, and the recovery tank filled to the COLD mark before the genset is placed in service.